 After a hard patient outcome, there is no one whose compassion matters more -- and therefore no one with greater power to help and heal -- than a trusted colleague or co-worker.

 Medicine is a communal enterprise.
 Unfortunately, the natural, human response to surprising, sad patient outcomes leads many physicians, nurses, and other healers to become isolated just when they need companionship most.
+That loneliness and confusion is the reason why Thrive and Insight Coaching exist!

 In the midst of a storm